shaunreichman/investment_tracker/docs/POSTGRESQL_MIGRATION_CLEANUP_SPEC.md

 # PostgreSQL Migration Cleanup Specification

+## 🎉 **MIGRATION CLEANUP COMPLETE** 🎉

+**All 5 phases have been successfully completed!**
+The codebase is now fully PostgreSQL-native with zero SQLite references remaining.

 ## Overview
 Complete the migration from SQLite to PostgreSQL by removing all remaining SQLite references, updating test infrastructure, and ensuring the codebase is fully PostgreSQL-native.
 This specification addresses the technical debt remaining after the initial database migration.